JakubBrom/SEBCS/docs/_sources/calculation.rst.txt

 Surface reflectance (albedo)
 ............................

-The calculation of the broadband reflectance or albedo is based on empirical approache.
+The calculation of the broadband reflectance or albedo is based on empirical approach.
 An empirical relation was used for the calculation, which calculates the broadband albedo based on the spectral reflectance of the surface for individual spectral bands according to the relation (Tasumi et al. 2008):

 .. math::
     :label: eq:albedo